mozilla/addons-server/docs/topics/api/accounts.rst

     :<json string token: The base64 encoded email address of the account :>json string name: The notification short name.
     :>json boolean enabled: If the notification is enabled (should always be False).
-    :>json boolean mandatory: If the notification can be set by the user (should always be True, or an error would have been sent instead).
+    :>json boolean mandatory: If the notification can be set by the user (should always be False, or an error would have been sent instead).

 --------------